thisguytrades/thisguytrades.com/data/how-to-start-trading-stocks/content.md

 Follow this plan, it’s made of three simple steps:
 + Earn money
 + Save money
-+ Buy and sell stocks with your own saved money
++ Buy and sell stocks with the money you saved

 That’s all.
 Three steps.
 Let’s discuss each one of them.